 What help is available?

-Talking treatments are usually some form of counselling or psychotherapy.
-A counsellor or psychotherapist can help you explore the causes of your anger.
-Talking to them will help you work through your feelings and monitor and improve your responses to situations that make you angry.
+Talking therapy and counselling involves talking about your problems with a trained professional (such as a counsellor or psychotherapist) who can help you explore the causes of your anger and ways to manage it.
+This can help you work through your feelings and improve your responses to situations that make you angry.

 Anger management programmes